 This can lead to a vortex of dysfunction that reads like a list of discrete, unrelated problems.
-After all, what does dyslexia have to do with bumpy arms?
-Right?
-Wrong.
-They are inextricably connected, together with just about every other mind/ body health issue I’ve dealt with throughout my life.
-It’s all, always connected – the body is an ecosystem not a conglomerate.
+After all, what could dyslexia have to do with bumpy arms?
+For those with celiac, these symptoms might be inextricably connected.
+If that feels counterintuitive, just remember that the body is one ecosystem, not a conglomerate of systems.

-The major lifelong symptoms, that have either vanished or greatly improved since I’ve eliminated gluten from my diet include:
+The major lifelong symptoms, that have either vanished or dramatically improved since I’ve eliminated gluten from my diet include:

 - OCD/ Addiction

 - Weight gain